 Article 4, paragraph 4 f) (personal data)

-44. Pursuant to Section 2, point 1 of the Data Protection Act, personal data is deemed to be any data relating to a specific (identified or identifiable) natural person (hereinafter referred to as ‘data subject’) as well as any conclusion with respect to the data subject which can be inferred from such data.
+56. Pursuant to the Information Act, personal data is deemed to be any data relating to a specific (identified or identifiable) natural person (hereinafter referred to as ‘data subject’) as well as any conclusion – particularly the interested party’s name, identification signs or one or more pieces of knowledge attributed to its physical, physiological, mental, economic or social sameness-, furthermore with respect to the data subject which can be inferred from such data.
 In the course of data processing such data shall be considered to remain personal as long as their relation to the data subject can be restored.

 Article 4, paragraph 8 (charges)